tomboszko/PIXELBOTS/README.md

 This is the first step of the project, it allow user to connect his wallet to the site and display wallet ID and account balance.

 I choose to only work with Metamask wallet because it's really user friendly and simple to install.
-To interact with the site you need to install Metamask
+To interact with the site you need to install Metamask.

 Here's the link to download and to the documentation for Metamask wallet [Metamask.io](https://metamask.io/)